-The capabilities in the January 14, 2017 deployment include: drawback, duty deferral, liquidation, collection, statements, and reconciliation.
+The capabilities in the January 14, 2017 deployment include a drawback, duty deferral, liquidation, collection, statements, and reconciliation.
 Please note: Importer Security Filing (ISF) is transitioning on January 14 as well.
 Beginning January 14, 2017 transactions supporting these capabilities must be filed in and processed through ACE.
 Submissions to CBP’s legacy system, the Automated Commercial System (ACS), will no longer be supported.

 Full details on the transition of each of the capabilities, reference materials, and technical documentation are available on CBP’s website through the following links:

 — ACE Drawback Frequently Asked Questions (https://www.cbp.gov/trade/automated/news/drawback/ace-drawback-frequently- asked-questions)

 – Duty Deferral (https://www.cbp.gov/trade/automated/news/dutydeferral)